alexbelgium/hassio-addons/enedisGateway2MQTT/README.md

 1. Start the add-on.
 1. Check the logs of the add-on to see if everything went well.
 1. Carefully configure the add-on to your preferences, see the official documentation for for that.

-### Configuration

-Configure the addon through its options page.
-See this page for configuration : https://hub.docker.com/r/m4dm4rtig4n/enedisgateway2mqtt

 [smb-shield]: https://img.shields.io/badge/SMB--green?style=plastic.svg
 [repository]: https://github.com/alexbelgium/hassio-addons